-Depth Graph
+Depth Graph (All)

-You can generate an overview of the relative density of annotation coverage across an entire chromosome.
+Depth Graph (All) allows you to generate an overview of the relative density of annotation coverage across an entire chromosome (this is also known as a coverage graph).
 This feature dynamically graphs the number of annotations in a track that are present at each nucleotide across the genomic sequence.
 When you are completely zoomed in, and each pixel represents a single nucleotide base, the graph shows actual values for the number of reads aligned at that genomic location.
 Using the Select tool to hover over a particular point in the graph will open a tooltip with the actual number of reads at that point.

-Right-click on the annotation in the label panel and choose Track Operations > Depth.
+Right-click on the track's label and choose Track Operations > Depth Graph (All).

 The picture below shows a fully expanded BAM file, showing the difficulty of seeing any details.
-The second picture shows just the depth graph (BAM track is 'hidden') with the tool tip showing the number of reads aligned onto that specific genomic location.
+The second picture shows just the depth graph (\BAM \track is 'hidden').